With Facebook launching its latest headset for VR, what does this mean for the future of business?

 This week the Interact team have been brainstorming how we predict VR will be used in the workplace.

-He are our top four VR in the workplace predictions:
+He is our top four VR in the workplace predictions:

 Most of us learn better by doing.
 Just look at how pilots learn how to train by using flight simulators.
 Similarly, VR can be used in workplaces to teach staff by ‘doing.’
 From teaching staff how to fry chicken at KFC or preparing rock climbers for tricky situations.